Sign up for Children’s Advocacy Network

 Help give kids the voice they deserve

-By joining Children's Advocacy Network, you'll receive updates on our activities, learn about opportunities to contact your legislators, or be asked to participate in community events.
-Join Children’s Advocacy Network today.
+When you join Children's Advocacy Network, we will keep you up-to-date on what Children's Hospital of Wisconsin is doing to help children and families and how you can get involved.
+You'll receive updates on our activities, learn about opportunities to contact your legislators, or be asked to participate in community events.

 What does it take to be a good advocate?